jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2b-article-1.md

-+++
+---
-title=  "Fixed Land Tax"
+title: "The Fixed Land Tax"
+heading: "Chapter 2 Part 2b, Article 1--Taxes on Land Rent"
+date: 2020-12-28
+image: "/covers/wn.jpg"
-heading=  "Part 2b, Article 1--Taxes on Land Rent" description=  "A tax on land rent may be based on a valuation which is fixed and does not change with the actual rent which can fluctuate with the land's improvement or decline" date=  2015-01-28 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2a-tax-maxims" linkbtext=  "Part 2a" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2c-article-1" linkftext=  "Part 2c" icon=  "/icons/smith.png"
+description: "A tax on land rent may be based on a valuation which is fixed and does not change with the actual rent which can fluctuate with the land's improvement or decline"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="30" >}} A tax on land rent may be based on a valuation which is fixed and does not change with the actual rent which can fluctuate with the land's improvement or decline.